anshul-2010/anshul-2010/README.md

 💼 Professionally, I've contributed as an ML Developer intern at SiddhaAI, working on AI-driven Diabetic Retinopathy diagnosis.
 Additionally, I've been a part of research endeavors at the Indian Institute of Science, optimizing segmentation models for multi-organ tasks.

-🚀 My experiences extend to projects at the intersection of ML, Computer Vision, and Robotics, showcasing my diverse skill set.
+🚀 My experiences extend to projects at the intersection of ML, Computer Vision, and Domain Adaptation, showcasing my diverse skill set.

 📚 Explore my GitHub for insights into my projects and research interests.